awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Summary<a name="tutorial-billing-summary"></a>

 You’ve now successfully completed all of the steps necessary to delegate user access to the Billing and Cost Management console\.
-As a result, you've seen firsthand what your users billing console experience will be like and can now proceed to implement this logic in your production environment at your convenience\.
+As a result, you've seen firsthand what your users billing console experience will be like\.
+You can now proceed to implement this logic in your production environment at your convenience\.